 Top 10 Nursing Schools in Georgia

 There’s no denying that the in-state tuition for Georgia Southwestern State University is a huge draw for nursing students.
 But the variety of programs is also worth noting.
-Aside from a traditional four-year program, GSW offers an accelerated 2nd year BSN, and LPN-MSN and an online registered nurse RN-BSN program.
+Aside from a traditional four-year program, GSW offers an accelerated 2nd year BSN, ADN, and LPN-BSN and an online RN-BSN program.
 The plentiful options, along with the impressive NCLEX pass rate, makes this a great destination for in-state students.

 Yes, the cost of Emory University’s tuition is sure to make some eyes pop.
-But the quality of education this small liberal arts school offers may be the best all-around of any school on this list.
+But this small liberal arts school's quality of education may be the best all-around of any school on this list.
 Employers recognize this, too; according to Emory, 88% of the graduates of their traditional BSN program were employed within three months of finishing their degree.
 So, for students looking for private education at a small school, Emory is one of Georgia’s best options.

 One of Georgia State University’s main pillars is social change.
 Thanks to the school’s location in Atlanta, students have the opportunity to impact a large, vibrant community in a positive way.
 Social change also plays a role in the nursing curriculum, and students will have a chance to work with children at local schools.
 For students that want to continue their education, Georgia State also offers a master’s of science in nursing (MSN) and doctor of nursing practice (DNP), along with an RN-MS program for existing nurses.

 With three locations across Georgia, Mercer University is one of the widest-reaching schools, which is impressive for a private school.
-Prospective nursing students also get the benefits of a private school, including smaller class sizes and more personal education.
+Prospective nursing students also benefit from a private school, including smaller class sizes and more personal education.
 The most popular undergraduate nursing program, the traditional BSN, boasts one of the highest NCLEX pass rates in Georgia.
 While the tuition may seem high, many of Mercer’s students receive some form of financial aid.

-Named after the city it’s based in, Augusta University is best known as a large, public research school.
-While public research is most likely going to attract nurses who are pursuing their MSN or DNP, Augusta also has a strong BSN program.
-The BSN program can be completed on either of Augusta’s campuses (they have an additional location in Athens), and there are various BSN tracks students can take.
+Named after the city where it’s based, Augusta University is best known as a large, public research school.
+While public research will most likely attract nurses pursuing their MSN or DNP, Augusta also has a strong BSN program.
+The BSN program can be completed on either of Augusta’s campuses (they have an additional location in Athens).
 Overall, Augusta offers an affordable, comprehensive nursing education.

 In terms of value and NCLEX pass rate of recent graduates, it’s tough to beat the University of West Georgia.
 While this school may not carry the same clout as other schools on this list, students interested in nursing are going to get everything they need to succeed.
-It’s also worth mentioning that UWG doesn’t have as many BSN tracks as other schools, although they do have a traditional BSN program.
+It’s also worth mentioning that UWG only offers one traditional BSN program.
+However, the BSN program is offered at two campuses.
+Carrollton campus offers a six-semester program and the Newnan campus offers an eight-semester program.
 For the price and results, this should be on all Georgia residents’ list.

 Where many schools on this list are chosen for their traditional program, Columbus State University’s strength lies in its non-traditional nursing programs.
-Yes, a traditional BSN program is offered and graduates boast an impressive NCLEX pass rate, but the online RN-BSN program is the real highlight.
+Yes, the university offers a traditional BSN program and graduates boast an impressive NCLEX pass rate, but the online RN-BSN program is the real highlight.
 Grads of this online nursing program have a 100% employment rate, and the degree can be completed in just a year.
-Of course, this program depends on nurses already being registered.
+Of course, this program depends on nurses already being licensed.

 The most important thing to know about Kennesaw State University is that it’s among the 50 largest public institutions in the nation.
 In many ways, KSU feels more like a town of its own, something that prospective students should be aware of.
-Regardless of their size, the traditional BSN program is what future nurses are most interested in.
+Regardless of it’s size, the traditional BSN program is what future nurses are most interested in.
+But aspiring students with a non-nursing degree are also in luck!
+The university also offers an accelerated BSN that students can complete much more quickly than a traditional BSN.
 KSU has one of the state’s highest NCLEX pass rates for grads and affordable tuition for any in-state students.
 If you’re looking for a big school with a great nursing program, Kennesaw State University may be the best choice.

 No, Georgia Southern University doesn’t have the best NCLEX pass rate for grads, but the tuition is incredibly low.
 Georgia Southern also is considered one of the top schools in the area, something that’s sure to go a long way in getting graduates their first careers as nurses in Georgia.
-The first step to starting that career is the BSN program, available at multiple campuses across the state.
-Any nurses interested in continuing their education can do so at Georgia Southern, too.
+The first step to starting that career is the BSN program, available at two different campuses in the southeast part of the state.
+Any nurses interested in furthering their education can do so at Georgia Southern, too.

 4 Key Factors That Affect Nursing School Tuition